RKS244256/Grade-10-Notes/Science/Chemistry/Chemistry_SNC2D0.md

 **Chemical Properties** are properties based on how they react with other substances.
 (Eg. combustibility, stablility, reactivity)

 During **Physical Changes**, the particles involved remain intact.
-No checmical bonds are broken and no new bonds are made.
+No chemical bonds are broken and no new bonds are made.
 No new substances are formed.
 Therefore, all properties stay the same.
 (Eg. Water evaporating)

 In **Chemical Changes**, chemical bonds are broken or formed.
 The particles produced are different in their arrangements of atoms and therefore have different physical and chemical properties.
 New substances are formed.
 (Eg. Electrolysis)